 About the Contributor

-I’m involved in a few clubs at school, including theater, A Novel Bunch, sophomore committee, tennis, and Project Lit.
-I plan to join Key Club next year, as I love to be involved in our school community and help with volunteering when possible.
+I’m involved in a few clubs at school, including theater, A Novel Bunch book club, junior board, student council, NHS, science olympiad, and key club.
+I love to be involved in our school community and help with volunteering when possible.

-I have four cats and a dog at home, and I love every single one of them.
+I have three cats and a dog at home, and I love every single one of them.
 My favorite cat though, is Franky who I’ve raised since she was a kitten.
-Don’t tell my other animals!
+Don’t tell the others!